henriqar/darwin/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
-> Note that `htcondor` module maybe unavailable in some plataforms.
+> Note that `htcondor` module may be unavailable in some plataforms.

 After all requirements are installed, you just need to enter the directory and execute
 ```bash